getanteon/anteon/README.md

 ### Using the convenience script (macOS and Linux)

 - The script requires root or sudo privileges to move ddosify binary to `/usr/bin`.
-- The script attempts to detect your operating system (macos or linux) and architecture (arm64, x86, x8664, i386) to download the appropriate binary from the [releases page](https://github.com/ddosify/ddosify/releases/latest).
+- The script attempts to detect your operating system (macOS or Linux) and architecture (arm64, x86, x8664, i386) to download the appropriate binary from the [releases page](https://github.com/ddosify/ddosify/releases/latest).
-- By default, the scripts installs the latest version of `ddosify`.
+- By default, the script installs the latest version of `ddosify`.

 ```bash
 curl -sSfL https://raw.githubusercontent.com/ddosify/ddosify/master/scripts/install.sh | sh